Veda Krishnamurthy: International career

+Retirement

+On 25 July 2025, Krishnamurthy retired from all forms of cricket.

+Honour

+In October, Krishnamurthy was awarded an honorary doctorate by Maharani Cluster University in Bengaluru for her service to sport and society.

 Personal life

-In September 2022, it was announced on Veda Instagram account that she engaged to cricketer Arjun Hoysala.

 Krishnamurthy has several nicknames.
 In the Railways and Indian teams, she has always been referred to as "Ved".
 At the Hurricanes, she was called "Darth" or "Darthy", a name chosen by Corinne Hall, after Darth Vader.
 In the Karnataka circuit, she is known as "Dhana".
 According to Krishnamurthy, that word "... literally translates to cow.
 But in context here, Dhana means a buffalo, because of my height.
 When I started playing, I was only four feet tall."

+On 12 January 2023, she married Karnataka first-class cricketer Arjun Hoysala on her late mother's birthday, whom she lost to Covid in April 2021.